rpgp/rpgp/README.md

 > OpenPGP implemented in pure Rust, permissively licensed

-rPGP is a pure Rust implementation of OpenPGP, following the main RFCs
+rPGP is a pure Rust implementation of OpenPGP, following the main RFC

-- [RFC4880]
+- [RFC9580]

+Also see the historical RFCs

-- [RFC2440],
+- [RFC4880],
-- [RFC6637] and
+- [RFC2440] and
-- [draft-ietf-openpgp-crypto-refresh]
+- [RFC6637]

 See [`IMPL_STATUS.md`](docs/IMPL_STATUS.md) for more details on the implemented PGP features.

-It offers a flexible low-level API and gives users the ability to build higher level PGP tooling in the most compatible way possible.
+rPGP offers a flexible low-level API and gives users the ability to build higher level PGP tooling in the most compatible way possible.
-Additionally it fully supports all functionality required by the [Autocrypt 1.1 e-mail encryption specification].
+Additionally, it fully supports all functionality required by the [Autocrypt 1.1 e-mail encryption specification].

 ## Usage